taralatech/DS-Powershell/README.md

 Back up DSM/DSaaS to a file system to be used by Import-DSPolicies.ps1

-## csv files are example files for Assign-IPSrulestopolicy.ps1 Assign-LegacyIPSrules.ps1
+## csv files
+Example files for Assign-IPSrulestopolicy.ps1 Assign-LegacyIPSrules.ps1